Kura kaupapa Māori: Governance arrangements

-Each kura kaupapa Māori established in accordance with the Education Act, has a governing body.
+Each kura kaupapa Māori established in accordance with the Education Act has a governing body.
 Schools have a Board of Trustees where five parent representatives are elected, and it is defined in its constitution when school is gazetted in the New Zealand gazette.
 The principal and an elected staff representative automatically becomes a member of that Board.
 For many schools, all parents become the governing body.
 Graha Smiths said: "a key principle of kaupapa Māori, is the involvement of whanau (family)."
 This type of governance arrangement requires all parents to become actively involved at all levels of school operations.
 Schools that operate a whanau governance arrangement do not support the Board of Trustees model.

 Like other state schools, the governing body is required to develop and adopt a school charter, strategic plan and annual plan.
 Policies also are developed to support the whanau and management to run the day-to-day affairs of the school.

 Staffing and funding

 The principal and all staff are employees of the governing body.
 The number of teachers is dependent on the number of children enrolled.
-There are two roll calculation dates for all New Zealand schools, used to calculate staffing numbers and Teachers.
+There are two roll calculation dates for all New Zealand schools, used to calculate staffing numbers and teachers.
 The dates are known as the 1 March and 1 July roll return.

 Times and days open

 Kura kaupapa Māori are required to follow the stipulated number of days the school is required to be open in accordance with Ministry of Education guidelines.
 Primary schools are open for instruction from 9 am to 3 pm.
 The schools have the authority to change the times.
 Composite schools are required to be open for a longer period during the day because they are open fewer days of the year than primary schools.
-Opening times and dates varry from school to school.
+Opening times and dates vary from school to school.

-Te Reo Māori funding
+Māori language funding

-Kura kaupapa Māori receive additional funding to help them develop and maintain their Te Reo Māori immersion environment.
+Kura kaupapa Māori receive additional funding to help them develop and maintain their Māori language immersion environment.
 An immersion leveling system is the mechanism used to calculate the funding.
 Kura kaupapa Māori are at level 1.
-This means that the language of instruction, the principal language used the teachers, te reo Māori in the classroom must be from 81% to 100%.
+This means that the language of instruction, the principal language used the teachers, Māori language in the classroom must be from 81% to 100%.
 It is common for teachers to not speak any English to their children at school.
 An additional salary allowance (MITA - Māori Immersion Teacher allowance) is also paid to full-time teachers who teach at Level 1.

 English

-Some kura tuatahi teach English (te reo Pākehā) and all kura arongatahi teach English to Year 9–13 students.
-Otherwise, English is only spoken on the grounds of a school in a designated area.
+Some kura tuatahi teach English and all kura arongatahi teach English to Year 9–13 students.
+Otherwise, English is only spoken in designated areas at kura.